 - I Love NJ Libraries

 Narrative non-fiction is non-fiction ("not fake") writing that "reads like a story."
 In good narrative non-fiction, the facts are accurate, but the author uses many of the same "writing tricks" that fiction writers use.
 This is a way for the author to create an interesting book that "flows well" and tells one or more true stories.
-An example of a true book that is NOT narrative non-fiction is The Guinness Book of World Records.
+An example of a non-fiction book that is NOT narrative non-fiction is The Guinness Book of World Records.
 The information contained in this book is often fascinating, but the book itself is a random collection of facts, not a non-fiction story.
 It is the world records themselves, not the writing style, that captures the readers' attention.

 Guinea Pig Scientists: Bold Self-Experiments in Science and Medicine by Leslie Dendy and Mel Boring (J 616 DEN)

 How much would you be willing to risk for science?
 Your money?
 Your reputation?
 Your health?
 Your life?
 This book tells about scientists who used their own bodies as a laboratory--either because they believed so strongly in their own theories--or because the experiments were so dangerous that they didn't want to risk someone else's safety.

 True Everest Adventures by Paul Dowswell (J 796.522 DOW)

 Can you imagine what it takes to climb Mount Everest?
 After finishing this book, you may long to travel to Nepal--or you may decide that the "Expedition Everest" roller coaster in Walt Disney World is as close as you want to come to the world's tallest mountain.
 Either way, you will come away from this book with a sense of respect for those who have dared to make the climb.

 Phineas Gage: A Gruesome but True Story about Brain Science by John Fleischman (J 362.197 FLE)